sanderfu/TTK4145-ElevatorProject/README.md

 * `make clean` deletes all executables in `build` folder and the entire `assets` folder.

+**To run the program using the elevator simulator and simulating packet loss, use the `runElev.sh` script and specify a broadcast port for localhost communication internally on one elevator.**

 The project includes three executables in `build`, namely `elevator`, `watchdog` and `startElevator` where the functionality of each program is